omkar-shelke25/ckad-killercoda/buildx-docker/step1.md

 2. 🌐 OCI archive saved to:
    `/opt/course/21/oci/myapp-oci.tar`

-> You can use any name and tag for the image during the build.
+> You can use any name and tag for the image (eg `retailco/analytics-api:v1`) during the build.

 > Please check the `docker buildx version`.
 If it is not available, wait for 1 minute to install Docker Buildx.